“Casting all your care upon Him, for He cares for you.”

 Anxiety incapacitates us and makes us less able to face our problems.
 The issue here is not having the foresight to plan for the future but a foresight of fear that disables us from dealing with the present.
 God places problems in our lives not to break us but to make us.

 Anxiety arises from unbelief and unwillingness to accept God’s sovereignty upon one’s life.
 Anxiety is also a violation of not humbling oneself (1 Pe 5:6).
 People who have confidence in God do not have anxiety.
 If God is sovereign and cares for us, no affliction can be of any ultimate consequence (Romans 8:31).

 “So when he would not be persuaded, we ceased, saying, ‘The will of the Lord be done'” (Acts 21:14).

 Anxiety can make us old before our time.
 We can worry ourselves into decline,

 “Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
 Sufficient for the day is its own trouble” (Matthew 6:34).

 Worry does not make a person more able to face a problem; it makes him less able.

 “Commit your way to the LORD, Trust also in Him, And He shall bring it to pass” (Psalm 37:5).

 Anxiety is fearful anguish coupled with uncertainty.
 It is our anticipation of misfortune as if God and His resources for us do not exist.
 Anxiety distracts us from the resources of God.
-We enter into a state of turmoil; we cannot recognize the providence of God in our lives (v.
+When we enter into a state of turmoil, we do not recognize the providence of God in our lives (v.
 6).